rafi/awesome-cli-binaries/README.md

 # Awesome (Linux x86_64) CLI Binaries

-> This image builds a static (latest version) of tmux and downloads many linux
+> This image builds a static (latest version) of tmux and downloads many Linux
 > x86_64 binaries of popular terminal utilities.
 Quickly install the newest
 > utilities on any Linux server.